Here is what Kathy Schrock wrote:

 During the past month or so, I have realized people are beginning to use Twitter as their main form of communication.
 I am a regular Twitter user and follower, but do not keep it open on my desktop all day.
 I use it how it is intended to be used-- to post quick items of interest or respond with a short message to someone seeking help on a topic.
-And I think carefully before I answer, to determine whether the response is only useful for the questioner (and
+And I think carefully before I answer, to determine whether the response is only useful for the questioner (and DM the answer) or if others might also benefit from the answer (and reply with the @questioner).
+I try not to clutter up the list with responses that are meaningless to most others.
+That is part of the Twetiquette (Twitter etiquette).

 (Addendum: I was not implying above that people should not post "meaningless" (read "fun") items to Twitter.
 What I was referring to is the practice of replying to a post via an @username on the list when the actual answer only makes sense to the person who asked the question.
 It often does not make sense when one sees only an answer.)